-We hope you agree that with you all getting involved, 2013 was a remarkable year when our villages' orchard was established!
+We hope you agree that with you all getting involved it was a remarkable year when our villages' orchard was established!
 Hard work and fun combined to make this a fantastic addition to the facilites on offer in the Chignals and Mashbury.

 If you can give of your time helping to maintain this wonderful space, please let us know what is a good time for you to get involved - we look forward to hearing from you (there is an orchard email address lower down the page).